a-z-e-r-i-l-a/LIBS/README.md

 - The right table, for each peak wavelength, shows in which materials that peak exists, and shows also the intensity of that peak if the sample was purely coming from that material. (sorted from left to right)
 - The middle table shows the fraction of peaks of the remarked material found in the sample spectrum.  (material| observed fraction of peaks from database: fraction of peaks in the sample belonging to this material.)
 - The plots show the original measured spectrum on top which has a background spectrum in addition which is removed with [this algorithm](https://zanran_storage.s3.amazonaws.com/www.science.uva.nl/ContentPages/443199618.pdf).
 The below plot is the spectrum without the background.
-In this example: it can be seen confidently that the sample has Titanium.
+In this example, it can be seen that the sample has Titanium with a high confidence.
 <img src="examples/Ti_example.jpg" alt="Automatic spectrum analysis">